ConservationMetrics/gc-scripts-hub/f/connectors/localcontexts/README.md

 # Local Contexts: Pull Labels

 This script fetches [Traditional Knowledge (TK) Labels](https://localcontexts.org/labels/traditional-knowledge-labels/) and [Biocultural (BC) Labels](https://localcontexts.org/labels/biocultural-labels/) applied to a Local Contexts project from the Local Contexts Hub API and writes them to a PostgreSQL database.
-The script also downloads the label assets to a specified directory on the volume mount.
+The script also downloads the Label assets to a specified directory on the volume mount.

 ## Why Local Contexts Labels?